oduis/UEVRDeluxe-docs/UEVRTutorial.md

-## How to get started with UEVRDeluxe?
+## How to get started with UEVR Easy Injector?
 New to UEVR, and you want to play 2D PC Steam games in Virtual Reality e.g. using your Meta Quest headset?
 This is how to get started.

 ### 1. Make sure your PC can handle it